LucyL-J/Quantifying-SIM/README.md

    0.0809156313118107
  407.72583389687406
 ```
-i.e. an estimated mutation-rate increase of $\approx 158$-fold, fraction of response-on subpopulation of $\approx 2.5 \%$ and relative division rate of response-on cells of $\approx 0.08$.
+i.e. an estimated mutation-rate increase of $\approx 158$-fold, fraction of response-on subpopulation of $\approx 2.5 \%$, relative division rate of response-on cells of $\approx 0.08$ and increase in population mean mutation rate of $\approx 5.0$-fold.
 However, this model version fits the data less well, as it's AIC is higher.

 #### Case 2: An estimate of the fraction of the response-on subpopulation is available from a separate experiment